refinedev/refine/documentation/blog/2024-06-10-next-typescript.md

 ### Do Not Use `any`

 Do not use `any` at all.
-It is the same as using TypeScript for nothing—it is better to use some types or generics.
+It is the same as not using TypeScript.
+Better to use some types or generics.

 ```typescript
 const fetchData = async (): Promise<User[]> => {